Lisa's Substitute: Cultural references

-Mrs. Krabappel trying to seduce Mr. Bergstrom is a reference to Hoffman's similar situation in the 1967 film The Graduate.
+Mrs. Krabappel trying to seduce Mr. Bergstrom is a reference to the predicament of Hoffman's character in the 1967 film The Graduate.
 Mr. Bergstrom reads a line from the 1952 novel Charlotte's Web to his class.
 It is implied that this line is the end of the book, but in reality another chapter follows.
 Vitti said they could not feature more than a line from the book without being sued.
 The staff contacted a relative of the author E. B. White, but she would not clear the use of the book.
-When Lisa arrives at Mr. Bergstrom's apartment building, a list of tenants can be seen.
-One of the names is J. Vitti, for the episode's writer Jon Vitti, and another is J. Kamerman, for then-animator Jen Kamerman.
-When Bart unexpectedly loses to Martin in the class president race, a picture of Martin holding up a copy of The Daily Fourth Gradian with the headline "Simpson Defeats Prince" is taken, which in turn ends up on the front page of The Daily Fourth Gradian under the headline "Prince Beats Simpson".
-This is a reference to the famous picture of former President Harry S. Truman holding up a copy of a prematurely printed edition of the Chicago Tribune that proclaimed "Dewey Defeats Truman", taken the day after his unexpected victory over Thomas E. Dewey in 1948.
+When Lisa arrives at Mr. Bergstrom's apartment building, a list of tenants can be seen, including J. Vitti (the episode's writer Jon Vitti) and J. Kamerman (then-animator Jen Kamerman).
+When Bart unexpectedly loses to Martin in the class president race, a picture of Martin holding a copy of The Daily Fourth Gradian with the headline "Simpson Defeats Prince" is taken, which in turn ends up on the front page of The Daily Fourth Gradian under the headline "Prince Beats Simpson".
+This is a reference to the famous picture of former President Harry S. Truman holding a copy of a prematurely printed edition of the Chicago Tribune that proclaimed "Dewey Defeats Truman", taken the day after his unexpected victory over Thomas E. Dewey in 1948.

 Reception

-In its original broadcast, "Lisa's Substitute" finished forty-third in the ratings for the week of April 22–28, 1991, with a Nielsen Rating of 11.1, equivalent to approximately ten million viewing households.
+In its original broadcast, "Lisa's Substitute" finished 43rd in the ratings for the week of April 22–28, 1991, with a Nielsen Rating of 11.1, equivalent to approximately ten million viewing households.
 It was the highest-rated show on Fox that week.

-Since airing, the episode has received positive reviews from television critics, with Hoffman's performance being critically lauded.
-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, said "Despite a scene-stealing performance from Ms Krabappel, this is Lisa's show.
+Since airing, the episode has received universal acclaim from fans and television critics, with many regarding it as the best episode of the series.
+Gary Russell and Gareth Roberts, authors of I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, said "Despite a scene-stealing performance from M[r]s.
+Krabappel, this is Lisa's show.
 Mr Bergstrom's last message for Lisa is a delightful touch and adds the finishing touch to a wonderful episode."
-Former TV Squad blogger Adam Finley named "Lisa's Substitute" as one of his top fourteen most touching The Simpsons episodes, and The Simpsons Archive webmaster Jouni Paakkinen rated the episode as his third favorite.
+Former TV Squad blogger Adam Finley named "Lisa's Substitute" as one of his top 14 most touching Simpsons episodes, and The Simpsons Archive webmaster Jouni Paakkinen rated the episode as his third favorite.

 Colin Jacobson of DVD Movie Guide said that Lisa episodes "tend to be goopy", but "Lisa's Substitute" seemed like "a good show, however".
 He went on to say, "The show offered many other good moments, and it helped expand the Lisa/Homer relationship neatly.
 The Bart's election subplot punctured any sappiness that otherwise might have occurred. [...]
 'Lisa's Substitute' offered a fairly solid program."
 Emily VanDerWerff of Slant Magazine picked the episode as the show's second best, praising its emotion and Hoffman's performance.